vicrace/Restaurant-Reservation-System/README.md

 # Restaurant-Reservation-System

-This repository contains my C++ assignment (May 2019), which is a console application designed to help restaurant staff manage customer reservations.
+This repository contains a console application designed to help restaurant staff manage customer reservations.
 The system allows staff to add, search, update, and display reservations.

 ## **User Requirements**